dwavesystems/dimod/docs/intro/intro_symbolic_math.rst

 To symbolically represent an objective or constraint, you first need symbolic representations of variables.

-You can use a quadratic model with a single variable to represent your variable; for example, if the type of variable you need is integer:
+Quadratic models with a single variable can represent your variables; for example, if the type of variable you need is integer:

->>> from dimod import Integer
->>> i = Integer('i')
+>>> i = dimod.Integer('i')
 >>> i
 QuadraticModel({'i': 1.0}, {}, 0.0, {'i': 'INTEGER'}, dtype='float64')

-Here, variable ``i`` is a :class:`~dimod.quadratic.quadratic_model.QuadraticModel` with one variable with the label ``'i'``.
+Here, variable ``i`` is a :class:`~dimod.quadratic.quadratic_model.QuadraticModel` that contains one variable with the label ``'i'``.

-This works because quadratic models have the form,
+This works because quadratic models (QMs) have the form,

 .. math::